PhilipShaw/CS250/README.md

 # CS250

-**Below are my responses to three prompt questions from CS 250 regarding the use of agile principles**
+**(Below are my responses to three prompt questions from CS 250 regarding the use of agile principles.)**

 **Question 1: How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?**
 It's important to remember that a client's vision will often need some help during conception.
 When assisting clients with